Materials-Consortia/OPTIMADE/optimade.md

   * It MUST be a list of strings, which MUST have length equal to the number of sites in the structure (first dimension of the [6.2.7. `cartesian_site_positions`](#h.6.2.7) list).
   * Each string MUST be a valid key of the dictionary specified by the [6.2.9. `species`](#h.6.2.9) property.
-The requirements on this string are the same as for property names, i.e. it can be of any length, may use upper and lower case letters, underscore, and digits 0-9, but MUST NOT begin with a digit.
+The requirements on this string are the same as for property names, i.e., it can be of any length, may use upper and lower case letters, underscore, and digits 0-9, but MUST NOT begin with a digit.
   * Each site MUST be associated only to a single species.